gfunk723/MonoHiggsToGG/analysis/hybridCL/README.md

 Batch script that does this for each mass point and each quantile is in `getquantiles.sh`.

-To find the observed number of events use `--expectedFromGrid=-1`.
+To find the observed number of events use remove the `--expectedFromGrid` option.
 Do this in a different directory as the input grid file, otherwise the output will overwrite the file.

 Then `hadd` the output root files.
+(This can easily be done with the bash script `haddquantiles.sh` .)

 ## Step 3) Make limit plots